Matcha macarons. Or, as I like to call them… MATCHARONS!!

-Another disadvantage of the French method is that it requires you to whip the egg whites for longer, therefore adding a lot of air to the batter, which also contributes to cracks.
+Another disadvantage of the French method is that it requires you to whip the egg whites for longer, therefore adding a lot of air to the batter, which could also contribute to cracks.

 - Italian Method

 When making the Italian method, you mix some egg whites with the dry ingredients (powdered sugar and almond flour) to form a paste.
 Then you will make a syrup of water and sugar, and bring it up to a certain temperature, at the same time that you whip your egg whites until they reach stiff peaks.
 Then, you must add the syrup to the whites, while whipping.
 After whipping this meringue to stiff peaks, you mix in the paste of whites and dry ingredients, folding it to the perfect piping consistency.
 This method provides you with a more stable meringue.

 - Swiss Method